Tigers competed in their third meet in eight days

 3-8-13 Lindenwood vs Auburn Women's Gymnastics Anthony Hall

-Three-time SEC Coach of the Year Jeff Graba enters his seventh season at the helm of the Auburn gymnastics program in 2017 and has guided the Tigers record heights during his time on The Plains.
+Three-time SEC Coach of the Year Jeff Graba enters his eighth season at the helm of the Auburn gymnastics program in 2018 and has guided the Tigers record heights during his time on The Plains.

-For his efforts over the past six seasons, the Minnesota native was named SEC Coach of the Year in 2014 and 2015 and SEC co-Coach of the Year in 2012.
+For his efforts over the past seven seasons, the Minnesota native was named SEC Coach of the Year in 2014 and 2015 and SEC co-Coach of the Year in 2012.